jnduli/blog_jnduli.co.ke/content/avr_system_clock_prescalers_and_their_hazards.rst

 :category: Engineering
 :slug: system_clock_prescalers_and_their_hazards
 :author: John Nduli
-:status: draft
+:status: published

-One means of saving power or slowing down the attiny13A is by slowing down the clock frequency of the microcontroller.
-To do this, you can use a system clock prescaler.
-For example, for the attiny13A, by default it runs with a clock of 9.6MHz with CKDIV8 fuse set (which provides a prescaler of 8).
-This then provides a frequency of 1.2MHz by default from the attiny.
+One means of saving power with the attiny13A is by slowing down the clock frequency of the microcontroller.
+One option of doing this is by using the system clock prescaler.
+The attiny13A is shipped with running on a 9.6MHz internal RC Oscillator.
+It has the CKDIV8 fuse set (which provides a system clock prescaler of 8), thus it runs on a frequency of 1.2MHz.

 Supposing we want to slow it further, we can set up the CLKPR (Clock Prescale Register) bits for the same.
-There is a special write procedure provided for this to prevent unintentional
+If we set this to a prescaler of 16 for example, the attiny will run at a frequency of 600KHz.
+However, there is a special write procedure provided for this to prevent unintentional changes:
-changes:

 1. Write the Clock Prescaler Change Enable (CLKPCE) bit to one and all other bits in CLKPR to zero.
 2. Within four cycles, write the desired value to CLKPS while writing a zero to CLKPCE.

 To follow this, our code will be: